theGreatKyle1994/project-alpha/documentation/table-of-contents/Doc-Engine.md

 }
 ```

 Access any of these by importing useContext() from react and the globalContext variable.
-Simply deconstruct whatever value you want to access, like so:
+Simply deconstruct whatever accessible value is targetedF, like so:

 ```javascript
 import { useContext } from "react";